jaimejim/lecture/fixtravis.md

 2. Use that token to create a new environment variable on this repo.
 Use `travis encrypt MY_SECRET_ENV=TOKEN-JUST-MADE --add env.global`
 3. Go to travis <https://travis-ci.org/github/jaimejim/lecture/settings> add the TOKEN-JUST-MADE as a new environment variable.
 4. add, commit, push.
 It should work now.

+It might also be that the repository has the wrong settings...